solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 * voters: Vec<Voter> - Array of VoteState accounts that are voting rewards with this stake.

-A RewardsState program would claim a fraction of the reward from each voter in the `voters` array, and each voter would be delegated a fraction of the stake.
+A StakeState program would claim a fraction of the reward from each voter in the `voters` array, and each voter would be delegated a fraction of the stake.